 - Movement between the areas that make up the IoD&SP is challenging.
-It is seperated into distinct areas, including the Isle of Dogs, Canary Wharf and South Poplar, to the north of the Docklands Light Railway and Aspen Way. - The area is compact, and surrounded on all sides by the River Thames. - There are only two principal highway access points on and off the island. - There are a number of conservation areas protecting the local area's dockland heritage.
-The historic docks also present a barrier to movement between different areas.
+It is separated into distinct areas, including the Isle of Dogs, Canary Wharf and South Poplar, to the north of the Docklands Light Railway and Aspen Way. - The area is compact, and surrounded by the River Thames. - There are only two principal highway access points to the island. - There are a number of conservation areas protecting the local area's dockland heritage.
+The historic docks also present barriers to movement between different areas.

 The IoD&SP is experiencing high levels of development pressure, and it is important that the need for key social and physical infrastructure to support the growth in the area is not underestimated.

 The OAPF identifies eight key opportunities for growth in the IoD&SP.